Jay-Paints/Sipp-Beverages-Financial-Analysis-Dashboard-with-Tableau-and-Google-Sheets/README.md

 ### Steps in the Process:
 #### 1. Data Connection and Preparation:
-* Loaded the CSV dataset into Tableau.
+* Loaded the CSV dataset from Google Sheets into Tableau.
 * Reviewed the dataset structure, identifying it as time series data with financial metrics and client categorizations.
 #### 2. Creation of KPIs:
 * Developed four key performance indicators (KPIs) to provide an overview of the company’s financial health.